dexie/dexie-website/docs/Compound-Index.md

 The above sample uses a compound primary key containing four properties: date, firstName and lastName.

 ## Compound Type is Array
-Just like compound indexes, the compound key is represented by an array of the contained properties.
+Compound keys are represented by arrays of the contained properties.
 This means that in methods where a key is expected, you should provide an array key:

 ```js
 const db = new Dexie('compoundDemo');